jhrcook/100DaysOfPython/README.md

 **Day 19 - November 08, 2019:**
 We covered merging and concatenating Series and DataFrames.
-Thankfully, the logic is simmillar to that used in R byby dplyr.
+Thankfully, the logic is simmillar to that used in R by dplyr.

 **Day 20 - November 09, 2019:**
 I finished chapter on reshaping and pivoting data.